agentmorris/MegaDetector/api/batch_processing/postprocessing/CameraTrapJsonManagerApp.md

 ### "Split folder mode" explained

-Let's say the image file paths in your API output look like this:
+Let's say the image file paths in your output file look like this:

 ```
 A/B/C/D/image001.jpg